Hahnenfuß & Co – Was uns Unkräuter auf der Pferdeweide wirklich sagen

 Horses tell us a lot – if we learn to listen.

-Buttercup – pretty but dangerous
+Buttercup – pretty, but dangerous

-When dried (e.g. in hay), the poison loses its effectiveness – but who wants to risk horses repeatedly ingesting fresh buttercup plants in the pasture?
+Although the poison loses its effect when dried (e.g., in hay) , who wants to risk horses repeatedly ingesting fresh buttercup plants in the pasture?

 Buttercup as an indicator plant: What the soil wants to tell us

-• acidic soil (low pH)
+• acidic soil (low pH value)

-• compacted, wet, air-poor soils
+• compacted, wet, poorly aerated soils

-• Gaps in the grass stand
+• Gaps in the grass cover

 Other unfavorable plants on acidic horse pastures

-In addition to buttercup, the following plants also frequently occur on acidic soils:
+Besides buttercups, the following plants also frequently occur on acidic soils:

 🌿 Meadowfoam